 Sabina was born and raised in Marsabit County.
 She is part of the Rendille community, a Cushitic pastoral nomadic community from Northern Kenya.
 Before joining IMPACT as an Office Admin, Sabina was working as a cashier at a supermarket in Nanyuki.

 Sabina's passion to serve in human rights-based organizations stems from seeing the suffering of her own community, especially in terms of lack of access to services.
 Upon joining IMPACT, she was assigned the position of an Office Admin in an attempt to contribute to IMPACT’s general goals.
-Sabina is currently pursuing courses to further improve her skillset.

 Office Administrative Assistant